Joy Is an Inside JobJune 1, 2020 Save Article

 Nothing is more winsome and attractive in people than the joy of the Lord.
 Cold, dry faith has no appeal.
 When King David, who wrote most of the Psalms, committed a terrible sin and fell out of fellowship with God, He lost his joy.
 He stopped being a soul winner.
 Then when he came to himself, David prayed, "Restore to me the joy of Your salvation and uphold me by Your generous Spirit.
 Then I will teach transgressors Your ways, and sinners shall be converted to You" (Psalm 51:12-13).

-The Bible says, “Serve the LORD with gladness” (Psalm 100:2).
+The Bible says, “Serve the Lord with gladness” (Psalm 100:2).
 Joy lubricates life and lifts the burden.
 Joy takes the pain dreariness out of work.
 Joy has often energized my physical frame.
 The joy of the Lord is my strength!
 (Nehemiah 8:10).

 - Who won you to the Lord?
 Perhaps it was a parent or Sunday School teacher or a close friend.
 Maybe you received Him as a young child.
 List the names of three influential people in your Christian walk.
-As you do, write also the qualities they possessed that had the greatest impact on you.
+As you do, write also the qualities they possess that have had the greatest impact on you.

 - When television, movies, and books today portray Christians, how are they presented to viewers?
 What sort of personality do these “Christians” in media seem to have?